 PR Results YOY FY 2016 v.
 FY 2017

-FY 2016 FY 2016 FY 2017 FY 2017 YOY %
+FY 2016 FY 2016 Actual FY 2017 FY 2017 YOY %

-Goals Actual Goals Actual Gain/Loss
+Goals Goals Actual Gain/Loss

 Hits 170 613 300 976 225%

 Press releases 11 11 11 17 54%

 Impressions 110 million 592.4 million 150 million 1.401 billion 136%

 Ad Equivalency \$4.6 million \$47.2 million \$6.6 million \$77.1 million 63%

 FAM Programs 18 31 18 62 200%

 Trade Shows 2 2 2 3 150%

 Media Missions 2 1 0 0 -100%

 - ADVERTISING AND MARKETING: Increase unaided awareness of Mendocino County in a comparative study.
-In 2017, research was undertaken by TSF to establish a baseline for awareness of the County as a tourism destination.
+In 2017, research was undertaken by TSF to establish a baseline for awareness of the county as a tourism destination.
 Research revealed that awareness of the county was very low among target audience and location.
 This result drives current marketing and promotional efforts, all of which are focused on raising awareness of the county as a tourist destination.
+In FY 2018/19, TSF will again undertake a research initiative to measure awareness against the baseline.
 Due to the work on branding and the website, marketing efforts were suspended for the duration.
-They began again in the 2018/2019 fiscal year.
-The Marketing Team is working with TSF to develop a rebranded and reimagined Visitor Guide. - REBRANDING: VMC worked with TSF to complete the branding look and feel that is now used in all digital and print collateral.
+They began again in the 2018/19 fiscal year.
+The Marketing team is working with TSF to develop a rebranded and reimagined Visitor Guide. - REBRANDING: VMC worked with TheorySF to complete the branding look and feel that is now used in all digital and print collateral.
 The goal of the rebranding effort is to elevate awareness of Mendocino County as a destination worthy of visitation by the target audience of millennials and Gen-Xers. - SOCIAL MEDIA: Total Facebook Fan Base: 65,000; Total Instagram Followers: 8,500.
 These goals were revisited over the course of the year to focus less on raising "likes" and "followers" than to increase engagement and awareness among VMC's target audiences.
-The chart on the following page indicates the success of these revised goals over the previous year.
+The chart below indicates the success of these revised goals over the previous year.